DocReward: A Document Reward Model for Structuring and Stylizing: DocReward

-To ensure suitability for reward-model training, we apply a light-weight preprocessing and filtering pipeline before data construction.
-First, all files are converted to DOCX format to enable programmatic access and modification via \textsc{python-docx}\footnote{\url{https://python-docx.readthedocs.io/en/latest/}}.
-Next, we discard extreme or malformed cases (exceeding 20 pages, files larger than 1\,MB dominated by images, and files smaller than 10\,KB with trivial content).
+To ensure high quality, we apply a preprocessing and filtering pipeline before data construction.
+First, all files are converted to DOCX format to enable programmatic access and modification via \texttt{python-docx}.\footnote{\url{https://python-docx.readthedocs.io/}} Next, we discard extreme or malformed cases (exceeding 20 pages, files larger than 1\,MB dominated by images, and files smaller than 10\,KB with trivial content).
 To efficiently reduce residual noise, we employ GPT-5 as a rigorous automated heuristic to flag poor structure/style on a $[0,10]$ scale; documents scoring above 8 are retained.
 A manual inspection of 200 randomly sampled retained documents confirms that this automated filter preserves high-quality professional samples.

-Finally, we analyze the distribution of domains and document types to assess coverage.
-The filtered collection spans 32 domains (e.g., government, education, nonprofit, medical, scientific, legal, business, academic, technical) and over 267 document types (e.g., job descriptions, government forms, policy documents, meeting minutes, press releases, course syllabi).
-The top 10 domains and top 30 document types are shown in \autoref{fig:domain_dist} and \autoref{fig:doc_type_dist}, respectively, demonstrating both breadth and diversity.
-These high-quality, professional documents form the foundation for constructing subsequent document bundles and comparison pairs.
+The domain distributions of the filtered corpus are shown in~\autoref{fig:domain_dist}.
+The corpus spans 32 domains and 267 document types, demonstrating substantial breadth and diversity, and it provides a high-quality foundation for constructing subsequent document pairs.
+More data statistics are presented in Appendix~\ref{appendix:data_statistics}.

+\textbf{Expanding Source Documents via Agents.} As shown in~\autoref{fig:data_construction}(middle), to obtain documents with the same textual content but different structure and style, we construct two types of agents to synthesize documents given the textual content (and rendered pages) of the source documents.
+To further increase the diversity of the synthesized documents, each agent can be empowered by different LLMs.
+The two agents are detailed as follows:

+\textit{1) Textual Content to Document.} The textual content is first extracted from the source documents, discarding all formatting, styling, and layout information.
+Then, advanced models ($e.g.$, GPT-4o, OpenAI o1~\citep{openai2024o1system}, Claude Sonnet 4~\citep{anthropic2025claude4}, and GPT-5) are used to synthesize DOCX documents via \texttt{python-docx}.